fosslight/hub-guide-en/tips/1_common/4_comment/README.md

 ---

 # Comment
-On the right side of the detailed screen of each menu, you can find the Comment View for communication between the reviewer and the user, as well as for history management.
+On the right side of the detailed screen of each menu, you can find the Comment for communication between the reviewer and the user, as well as for history management.
 ![CommentView](../../images/common/comment/comment_view.png){: .styled-image}
 - **Main Menu**
     - License